Skip to Content

 Type: Biofeedback

-This piece of pelvic tech uses electrical stimulation to contract and relax your can vary depending on individual needs and recommendations from healthcare professionals, so it’s an ideal device if your pelvic floor is too weak to do traditional 'squeeze and release' kegel exercises.
+This piece of pelvic tech uses electrical stimulation to contract and relax your The 9 best lights for running in the dark, so it’s an ideal device if your pelvic floor is too weak to do traditional 'squeeze and release' kegel exercises.
 Simply insert the probe and choose from 12 different programmes.
 Don’t be alarmed, though – you should only feel a slightly tingling or knocking sensation.
 The Kegel8 promises results in 12 weeks.

 Type: Electrical stimulation